KhalilWang/TheRich/README.md

 An old monopoly game AKA The Rich based on a module of python called pygame

-* sound
+* with sound
-* picture of my own univercity
+* pictures of my own university

 ###### You should have python343 && pygame in your machine to play this game!
 Have fun !